-ClearFox® are specialists in the design and manufacture of plug and play modular solutions for all food processing wastewater.
+ClearFox® is specialised in the design and manufacture of plug and play modular solutions for all food processing wastewater.
 Our technical ability and experience make us the best choice for your project.
 We have a range of process technologies that can be combined in a modular arrangement to deal with any type of food and beverage processing wastewater.
-These include pre-treatment, dissolved air flotation, biological treatment, clarifiers, disinfection.
+These include pre-treatment, dissolved air flotation, biological treatment, clarifiers and disinfection.
 We can also incorporate ultrafiltration to allow the wastewater to be recycled and used as process water.
-ClearFox can provide a cost effective modular solution for dealing with any wastewater flow, any wastewater type and can meet and environmental compliance standards for the final effluent.
+ClearFox® can provide a cost effective modular solution for dealing with any wastewater flow, any wastewater type and can meet and environmental compliance standards for the final effluent.

 ClearFox® modular food and beverage industrial wastewater solutions have the following advantages:

 - Low purchase price

 The three major categories according to their origin and composition are:

 - Processing water: Processing water is formed in the in special coolers and condensers, as well as condensates from evaporation.
 In general, processing waters lack pollutants and, after minimal pretreatment, they can be reused or discharged together with stormwater.
 Water reuse is possible, typical applications are hot water and steam production as well as membrane cleaning.

 - Cleaning wastewater: Cleaning wastewater usually comes from washing equipment which is in direct contact with the products manufactured.
 It also includes spillage, CIP effluents or wastewater from equipment malfunction and even operational errors.
 Over 90% of organic solids in effluents come from manufacturing residues.
 These effluents are produced in large quantities and are highly polluted, thus requiring further treatment.